CoG: Controllable Graph Reasoning via Relational Blueprints and Failure-Aware Refinement over Knowledge Graphs: Methodology

 \subsection{Offline Relational Blueprint Construction}

 In the offline stage, we distill structural priors from training data by abstracting entity-specific reasoning paths into reusable relation-only patterns.
-This one-time preprocessing yields a \emph{blueprint template library} that provides stable structural cues for online reasoning with negligible computational overhead.
+Crucially, this one-time preprocessing relies strictly on the standard training set, requiring zero external knowledge bases and zero LLM API calls.
+This yields a \emph{blueprint template library} that provides stable structural cues for online reasoning with negligible computational overhead.

 \textbf{Extraction and Abstraction of Relation Paths.} Given a training instance $(q,p)\in\mathcal{D}_{\text{train}}$, where $q$ is the question and $p$ is its reasoning-path representation (e.g., an executable SPARQL query), we aim to extract the underlying logical structure.
 Since $p$ is typically instantiated with concrete entities, it is not directly transferable.
 We therefore adopt a deterministic, rule-based de-instantiation strategy: we parse $p$ and apply pattern filters (e.g., regular expressions) to remove entity identifiers (e.g., Freebase IDs) and other non-structural elements, retaining only relation predicates.
 The remaining relations, ordered by occurrence, form a relational blueprint template: